shirgoldbird/queerjews.com/src/pages/privacy.md

 We respect your privacy.
 We don't collect any personal information unless you choose to share it with us (for example, by submitting a personal ad or contacting us).

-- We don't use tracking cookies or analytics.
 - We don't sell or share your information with anyone outside our team.
 - If you contact us, we'll only use your email to reply to you.
 - If you submit a personal, only your desired location, type of connection, and personal ad itself provide will be published.
 You can ask us to remove your personal at any time.